Create and manage target group

 -

-In the Step 3: Review screen, review the settings and click the [Create] button.
+In Step 3: Review, confirm the settings and click Create.

 Manage target group

-You can modify or delete existing target groups, or add new targets from the target group details screen.
+You can modify or delete an existing target group, or add new targets from the target group detail screen.

 View list of target groups